alertlogic/ehub-collector/README.md

 ## DLBlob function

-If neither `EHubActivityLogs` or `EHubGeneral` cannot process incoming event hub records, unprocessed messages are saved as blobs to the `alertlogic-dl` container, so collection can be tried again later.
+If `EHubGeneral` cannot process incoming event hub records, unprocessed messages are saved as blobs to the `alertlogic-dl` container, so collection can be tried again later.
 The `alertlogic-dl` container is located in the collector web application storage account created during collector setup.
 The `DLBlob` function processes dead letter blobs very 15 minutes.
 The `DLBlob` function lists all blobs located in  `alertlogic-dl` container and processes them according to the function to which the dead letter blob belongs.
 After a blob is processed, it is removed from the container.

 # Local development